Footscray Wharf and Promenade Projects

 The Footscray Wharf and Promenade is located along the Maribyrnong River in between Hopkins Street and Lyon Street.

-The delivery of the projects along the Footscray Wharf and Promenade is jointly funded by Maribyrnong City Council and the West Gate Tunnel Project.
-The partnership has delivered the Footscray Wharf in 2022 which includes a a 230 metre wharf, pedestrian connections, lighting, seating, shelters, BBQ's and landscaping.
+Projects along the Footscray Wharf and Promenade are jointly funded by Maribyrnong City Council and the West Gate Tunnel Project.
+The partnership delivered the Footscray Wharf in 2022 which includes a 230m wharf, pedestrian connections, lighting, seating, shelters, BBQ's and landscaping.

-These projects are guided, in part, by the Footscray River Edge Master Plan in which Council endorsed in August 2014 with its objective to revitalise the Maribyrnong River waterfront in Footscray.
+These projects are guided by the Footscray River Edge Master Plan 2014 with to revitalise the Maribyrnong River waterfront in Footscray.
 The projects are listed below:

 Project/Works